-ROLES: Narrator 1, Narrator 2, Savitri, Satyavan, King 1, King 2, Teacher, Narada, Yama, Goddess
+ROLES: Narrators 1-3, Savitri, Satyavan, Kings 1 & 2, Teacher, Narada, Yama, Goddess

-NOTE: This story is probably around 3000 years old.
+NOTES: This story is probably around 3000 years old.
 It was first written down about 2000 years ago as part of the Mahabharata, India's great national epic.
 Savitri is pronounced "SAH-vit-ree."
-Satyavan is pronounced "SOT-yuh-von."
-Narada is pronounced "NAH-ruh-duh."
-Yama is pronounced "YAH-muh."
-Mahabharata is pronounced "MAH-hah-BAH-ruh-tuh."
+Satyavan is pronounced "SOT-ya-von."
+Narada is pronounced "NAR-a-da."
+Yama is pronounced "YAH-ma," rhyming with "lama."
+Mahabharata is pronounced "MAH-hah-BAR-a-ta."
+To hear the names, and for other special features, visit www.aaronshep.com/extras.

 NARRATOR 1: In India, in the time of legend, there lived a king with many wives but not one child.

-Morning and evening for eighteen years, he faced the fire on the sacred altar and prayed for the gift of children.
+NARRATOR 2: Morning and evening for eighteen years, he faced the fire on the sacred altar and prayed for the gift of children.

-NARRATOR 2: Finally, a shining goddess rose from the flames.
+NARRATOR 3: Finally, a shining goddess rose from the flames.